joelparkerhenderson/statement-of-work/README.md

 Include the most-relevant information about costs, including costs of products, services, materials, etc.

 If you prefer to provide more information about the value, then add an appendix section "Value".

+Example: The estimated value of the work outlined in this Statement of Work (SOW) is $500,000, covering the full scope of the CRM system development and implementation.
+This cost includes the design, customization, and integration of the software, along with data migration, user training, and post-implementation support.
+Additionally, the budget accounts for hardware and software licensing fees, professional services for system configuration, and ongoing maintenance for the first year.
+Payments will be made in installments upon the completion of key milestones, ensuring alignment with project progress and deliverables.
+Any potential changes or additional requirements will be assessed and billed separately, subject to agreement by both parties.

 ### Scope